Trying to pick out the best baby toys on the shelf can be a bit overwhelming.

 Here are the best baby toys for 3 months old and under that will help tackle all of those skills.

-The Best Baby Toys for 3—6 Month Olds
+The Best Infant Toys for 3 Month Old to 6 Month Olds

 Somewhere between 3-6 months old, your child is going to go through a radical transformation.
 That newborn is going to start fading into the background, and a fully-engaging and interactive baby is going to emerge giggling, smiling, and stealing the show.